United States Air Force Thunderbirds: Accidents

-The Thunderbirds have performed at over 4,000 airshows worldwide, accumulating millions of miles in hundreds of different airframes over the course of their more than fifty-four years of service.
-Flying high-performance fighter jets is inherently dangerous; when flying in extremely close formation, the danger is compounded.
 In total, twenty-one Thunderbirds pilots have been killed in the team's history.
 Only three fatal crashes have occurred during air shows, two of them in jets:

 The first was the death of Major Joe Howard, flying Thunderbird No. 3 (F-4E s/n 66-0321) on 4 June 1972 at Dulles Airport, during Transpo 72.
 His Phantom experienced a structural failure of the horizontal stabilizer, and Major Howard ejected as the aircraft fell back to earth tail first from about 1,500 feet and descended under a good canopy, but he landed in the aircraft fireball and did not survive.

 The second death occurred 9 May 1981 at Hill AFB, Utah, when Captain David "Nick" Hauck flying Thunderbird No. 6 (T-38A) crashed while performing the hi-lo Maneuver.
 Capt Hauck crashed while attempting to land his ailing T-38 after an engine malfunctioned and caught fire.
 With black smoke billowing from the exhaust and the aircraft losing altitude in a high nose-up attitude, the safety officer on the ground radioed Capt Hauck: "You're on fire, punch out!"
 To that, he responded: "Hang on ... we have a bunch of people down there".
 The aircraft continued to stay airborne for about half a mile before hitting a large oak tree and a barn, then sliding across a field and flipping as it traversed an irrigation canal—ultimately erupting into a fireball just a few hundred feet from the runway's end.
 No one on the ground was injured, even though the accident occurred adjacent to a roadway packed with onlookers.